frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/email/email-account.md

 * **Initial Sync Count**: Number of emails to sync the first time.

 #### Appending Emails To Documents
-This feature creates DocTypes when an email is sent to a particular email account.
+This feature creates documents when an email is sent to a particular email account.
 For example, you can append support@example.com to the Issue DocType.
 On doing this, whenever an email is sent to support@example.com, the system will create an Issue for it.
-Similarly if you link jobs@example.com, when emails are sent to jobs@example.com, a Job Applicant DocType is created.
+Similarly if you link jobs@example.com, when emails are sent to jobs@example.com, a Job Applicant document is created.

 Enable Automatic Linking in Documents will link emails to documents, to know more [click here](/docs/user/manual/en/setting-up/email/linking-emails-to-document).